 The last must-have project manager skill is adaptability.
 You need to be organized and have a plan.
 When something comes up, you need to know how to optimally navigate the situation.

 A small diversion in a plan can turn into a catastrophe if it’s not handled correctly at the start.
 Successful project managers understand the need to tackle problems or issues that may arise early on so they don’t impact the completion time of the project.
+As a leader, don’t be afraid to take on new methods and approaches.
+For example, construction is becoming more technically advanced.

 While these skills are valuable on their own, a great construction manager knows how to use them together as a unit.
 You must understand a project fully in order to organize its completion.
 If you can’t communicate those thoughts and guide the team along through their leadership, the project will not be done in time.